This magic Thai peanut sauce is savory and creamy, perfect for noodles or

 - Cilantro

 Psst!
 Want to make sure your salt is fresh AND doesn’t have microplastics (ummm, gross…)?
-Try Ava Jane’s Kitchen for this recipe, and add a pinch as a great savory finisher!
-You can get a bag for just 1¢!!
-(Get your penny bag of salt on this page.)
+Try Ava Jane’s Kitchen for this recipe and add a pinch as a great savory finisher!
+You can get an 8oz bag for free!!
+(Get your bag of salt on this page.
+Just pay shipping.)

 Step 1.
 Add all the ingredients to a blender or food processor EXCEPT the cilantro.